jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 Now Professor Sussman said all these talks have acronyms, and I could not actually modify my slides in time, so object relational mapping has oh, my God complecting going on.
-You cannot even begin to talk about how bad it is, right?
-And, you know, if you are going to do, like, duals, what is the dual of value?
+You cannot even begin to talk about how bad it is.
+And if you are going to do duals, what is the dual of value?
 Is it co-value?
 What is a co-value?
 It is an inconsistent thing.
 Who wants that?

 And conditionals, I think, are interesting.
 This is sort of more cutting edge area.
 We have a bunch of sort of rules about what our